MicrosoftDocs/Viva/WorkplaceAnalytics/insights-in-outlook.md

 ![Bullet point](images/mya/overview/bullet-point-indented.png)[Office 365 E5, E3, E1, Business Premium, or Business Essentials](https://products.office.com/business/office)<p>

 > [!Note]
-> The aforementioned plans will offer only the experience that is described in this article.
-Users with E5 and MyAnalytics standalone plans will continue to get the full [MyAnalytics experience](https://docs.microsoft.com/workplace-analytics/myanalytics/index).
+> These plans will only offer the experience that's described in this article.
+Additionally, users with E5 and MyAnalytics standalone plans will continue to get the full [MyAnalytics experience](https://docs.microsoft.com/workplace-analytics/myanalytics/index).

 **Q2.
 What is the roll-out plan?**